Amended date: 01/01/2021

 Any employee who is a veteran of the United States Armed Forces (including certain full-time National Guard service), and who wishes to participate in a Veterans’ Day or Memorial Day exercise, parade or service in their community of residence on a date that the employee is scheduled to work, will be given sufficient time off to do so.
 If the exercise falls on a university holiday, the employee will be paid holiday time for the period of the absence.
 Otherwise, the period of absence will be unpaid or, if the employee chooses, paid from any accrued vacation or personal time.

-In certain circumstances, the university may have to deny such a request if the employee’s services are essential to securing the health and safety of the Tufts’ community and its campuses at that time.
+In rare circumstances, the university may have to deny such a request if the employee’s services are essential to securing the health and safety of the Tufts’ community and its campuses at that time.

 Applying for Military Leave